DOCSIS: Throughput

 For DOCSIS 3.0, the theoretical maximum throughput for the number of bonded channels are listed in the table below.

 Note that the number of channels a cable system can support is dependent on how the cable system is set up.
 For example, the amount of available bandwidth in each direction, the width of the channels selected in the upstream direction, and hardware constraints limit the maximum amount of channels in each direction.
+(See below.)

 Note that the maximum downstream bandwidth on all versions of DOCSIS depends on the version of DOCSIS used and the number of upstream channels used if DOCSIS 3.0 is used, but the upstream channel widths are independent of whether DOCSIS or EuroDOCSIS is used.

 Upstream

 Traditional DOCSIS upstream in North America uses the 5–42 MHz frequency range.
 The 5–65 MHz range is used by EuroDOCSIS.
-This is known as a "low-split" or "sub-split" design, capable of a total shared capacity of ~108 Mbit/s upstream (assuming 4 SC-QAM upstream channels).
+This is known as a "low-split" or "sub-split" design, capable of a total shared capacity of ~108 Mbit/s upstream (assuming 4 SC-QAM upstream channels) for the service group.

-In recent years, cable operators have begun to increase the amount of bandwidth dedicated to the upstream.
+Since DOCSIS 3.0, cable operators have begun to increase the amount of bandwidth dedicated to the upstream.
 The two most popular options for this include a "mid-split" or "high-split".

-A mid-split increases the upstream frequency range to 5–85 MHz, supporting a total shared upstream capacity of ~450 Mbit/s (assuming 4 SC-QAM + OFDMA channels).
+A mid-split increases the upstream frequency range to 5–85 MHz, supporting a total shared upstream capacity of ~450 Mbit/s (assuming 4 SC-QAM + OFDMA channels) for the service group.

-A high-split increases the upstream frequency range to 5–204 MHz, supporting a total shared upstream capacity of ~1.5 Gbit/s (assuming 4 SC-QAM + OFDMA channels).
+A high-split increases the upstream frequency range to 5–204 MHz, supporting a total shared upstream capacity of ~1.5 Gbit/s (assuming 4 SC-QAM + OFDMA channels) for the service group.

 DOCSIS 4.0 in both full-duplex (FDX) and extended spectrum DOCSIS (ESD) configurations will support upstream speeds surpassing 5 Gbit/s.

 Equipment

 A DOCSIS architecture includes two primary components: a cable modem located at the customer premises, and a cable modem termination system (CMTS) located at the CATV headend.
-Cable systems supporting on-demand programming use a hybrid fiber-coaxial system.
-Fiber optic lines bring digital signals to optical nodes in the system where they are converted into RF channels and modem signals on coaxial trunk lines.

 The customer PC and associated peripherals are termed customer-premises equipment (CPE).
 The CPE are connected to the cable modem, which is in turn connected through the HFC network to the CMTS.
 The CMTS then routes traffic between the HFC and the Internet.
 Using provisioning systems and through the CMTS, the cable operator exercises control over the cable modem's configuration.

-DOCSIS 2.0 is also used over microwave frequencies (10 GHz) in Ireland by Digiweb, using dedicated wireless links rather than HFC network.
+DOCSIS 2.0 was also used over microwave frequencies (10 GHz) in Ireland by Digiweb, using dedicated wireless links rather than HFC network.
 At each subscriber premises the ordinary CM is connected to an antenna box which converts to/from microwave frequencies and transmits/receives on 10 GHz.
 Each customer has a dedicated link but the transmitter mast must be in line of sight (most sites are hilltop).